 The only difference is that there’s no wire coming out–the unit is totally self-contained.
 For a totally discrete look, it’s impossible to beat the in the canal hearing aid design.

-The downsides are primarily related to the size.
+The downsides with in-ear hearing aids are primarily related to the size.
 Because the design parameters put a high premium on being low profile, the battery life in these hearing aids tends to be worse than in a behind the ear design.